Have you been water glamping, ridden the rattler, or trekked through 500,000-year-old sand? See 10 reasons why you should visit the Sunshine Coast.

 Rattling down the Mary Valley

 One of the sleepers of the Sunshine Coast, the Mary Valley is rich in produce, history and adventure tourism.
-A bit of that history comes back to life in 2018 with the reopening of the 100-year-old Mary Valley Rattler.
+A bit of that history has come back to life with the reopening of the 100-year-old Mary Valley Rattler.
 Not an ancient snake but rather a snaky railway which winds between Old Gympie Sation and Amamoor with regular trips on Wednesday, Saturdays and Sundays.
-I’ve been promised a café full of regional bounty at the restored Old Gympie Station plus a retail shop and museum.

-The Sunshine Coast is all over schoolies (thank goodness) and is now a haven for moolies, the long-suffering mothers of aforementioned school leavers.
-It’s all about escaping children and husbands and getting together with the girls for a weekend of cooking schools, craft classes like spanking the chook at Fried Mudd, spa treatments and winery visits.
+It’s all about escape the children and husbands and get together with the girls for a weekend of cooking schools, craft classes like spanking the chook at Fried Mudd, spa treatments and winery visits.

 If you don’t want to drive to the Sunshine Coast, you can now make it a stop off on your next cruise.
-An additional 12 ships are stopping at Mooloolaba in 2018 where passengers transfer to tours to hinterland villages, Australia Zoo and other local highlights.
+Cruise ships stop at Mooloolaba so passengers can transfer to tours to hinterland villages, Australia Zoo and other local highlights.

 If you are looking for a quiet Sunshine Coast weekend, check the festival calendar first because this place is a festival hot bed.
-From February’s Grape Stomp to the Time warp Festival and Sunshine Coast Ukulele Festival in April to the Mary Valley Scarecrow Festival in October, there’s something for all tastes.
-Visitsunshinecoast.com/events
+From February’s Grape Stomp to the Timewarp Festival and Sunshine Coast Ukulele Festival in April to the Mary Valley Scarecrow Festival in October, there’s something for all tastes.
+Check out the list at Sunshine Coast events.

 You only need to take a drive up the Bruce Highway to see the amount of growth happening on the Sunshine Coast.
 The one that captures my attention is Habitat Noosa which promises onsite camping, motorhome, RV sites and glamping on a 65-acre site with 500 metres of Noosa River beachfront.